-Timmy Web Companion is the browser extension to the mobile app.
-Open it at app.babyphone-timmy.ch and pair it with a phone where Baby Monitor Timmy is already set up.
-The web version is not a separate product with its own subscription; it is an additional access point for existing premium users.
+Timmy Web Companion brings Baby Monitor Timmy into the browser.
+Open it at app.babyphone-timmy.ch and pair it with a phone where Timmy is already set up.
+It is not a new product with its own subscription; existing premium users get an extra way in.

 What you need